zack2016/smarthome/doc/user/source/release/1_x_x.rst

   * Make sure, itemprefixdefinitions exists
   * Implemented check for datatype of plugin-specific item attributes
   * Implemented item-attribute checking valid_min, valid_max, valid_list
+  * Added valid_list_ci for case insensitive plugin parameters and item attributes
+  * Plugin parameters can now be dicts

+* lib.model.smartplugin:

+  * SmartPlugins can now update their own section in ../etc/plugin.yaml (only parameters that are defined in their metadata (<plugin>/plugin.yaml)
+  * Changed logging in update_config_section()

 * lib.module: